The-Sundance-Kid/3D-isnt-Dead/Guide.md

 * A CMD window will pop up looking like this.

 ![screenshot](Image_9.png)
 (Again for sake of speed I chose a fast preset.
 Depending on what settings you choose it could look different.
-Take this screenshot as an example of what it can be.)
+Take this screenshot and the next as an example of what it can be like.)

 * Just let it do its thing.
 It could take a while.
 * Since it is working for both eyes it will take double the amount of time.